About This Product

 Polling the Nations brings together thousands of polls going back more than a third of a century, giving students the tools they need to investigate, analyze, and think critically about the important challenges facing the world—a must-have database for any institution.

 Why Polls Are Important

-For students, the information gained from polls is especially useful in pro/con discussions, debates, presentations, and papers; polling results can be used to add real-life, up-to-date information on subjects covering a wide range of topics.
-In addition, Polling the Nations is an outstanding resource for math and statistics courses that require students to create graphs to display data.
+For students, the information gained from polls is especially useful in pro/con discussions, debates, presentations, and reports.
+The polling results in Polling the Nations can be used to add real-life, up-to-date information on a wide range of topics in subjects including social studies, history, civics, government, political science, economics, current events, sociology, and media and cultural studies.
+Polling the Nations is also an outstanding resource for math and statistics courses that require students to create graphs to display data.

 Polls Are Primary Sources

 Clear and unbiased, Polling the Nations’ polls are excellent primary sources that encourage and facilitate critical thinking and learning.
 Having access to this direct, unfiltered information provides a fresh perspective that can be found in no other place.

 Polling the Nations’ sheer comprehensiveness makes it the best resource for polling data, having more surveys from more sources in more countries than any other resource anywhere.
 The polls cover all 50 states, dozens of U.S. cities, Canadian provinces, and more than 100 countries around the world.
 Polling the Nations is updated regularly so users always have access to the latest polls.
 Plus, having more than 30 years of outstanding reference material makes it easy for researchers to track changing public opinions on topics over time.

 - Definitive coverage: Polling the Nations features the full text of more than 750,000 questions from more than 18,000 surveys conducted in the United States and more than 100 other countries—more nations than any other resource—from 1986 to the present.
 Plus, an extensive index contains more than 3,000 topics on politics, social issues, economics, and more.